I never did do much for tracing letters with Henry. George is all about writing and drawing though, so this was right up his alley.

 I’ve also put together a list of 20 activities that are great for beginners to learn their letters.
 This one would fit right in!

-Get The Toddler’s Busy Book too for every day activities.
+Get The Toddler’s Busy Book (affiliate link) too for every day activities.